OAGi/Score/docs/user_guide/index.rst

       does not parse the Definition when it is imported.
 Unfortunately, when standard developers refer to data elements in the definition there is no consistent convention.
-For example, one definition may be “Address of the Customer Party” while another may be “Business Unit of the CustomerParty”.
-Notice that the format of the “Customer Party” data element is inconsistent in the two definitions.
+For example, one definition may be "Address of the Customer Party" while another may be "Business Unit of the CustomerParty".
+Notice that the format of the "Customer Party" data element is inconsistent in the two definitions.

    -  A good technique is to search with longer input string first, if